Uk's Water Pollution: Current Measures And Future Plans

 Frequently asked questions

-There are several strategies in place to improve water quality and manage pollution.
-These include introducing regulations on the amount and type of pesticides and fertilisers that can be used, improving drainage systems to slow the movement of rainwater, and setting boundaries on the quantity and type of discharge from factories and farms into rivers.
+Strategies to improve water quality in the UK include introducing regulations on the amount and type of pesticides and fertilizers used, improving drainage systems to slow rainwater movement, and setting boundaries on discharge from factories and farms into rivers.
+Educational campaigns also play a role in raising public awareness about proper disposal practices in sewage systems.

 Written by